-A family member, friend, collegue or neighbor — someone you know — is living in fear of physical and emotional abuse from a loved one.
+A family member, friend, colleague or neighbor — someone you know — is living in fear of physical and emotional abuse from a loved one.

 Domestic abuse is a pattern of deliberate behavior used to obtain and maintain power and control in a relationship.
 It typically grows in severity and frequency over time and can include physical violence, threats or demeaning remarks.